abordones/proyecto-flp-1/README.md

 ##### Change the storage mechanism from ISAM to INNODB
 1. Start Wampserver (once started its icon will appear in hidden icons).
 2. Go to `MySQL` and select `my.ini`
-3. Edit `default-storage`.
+3. Edit default-storage.
 It should be as follows.

 		;default-storage-engine=MYISAM.
 		default-storage-engine=InnoDB.